Picaresque novel: Works influenced by the picaresque

-Atlus' video game Persona 5 (2016) was heavily inspired by picaresque fiction.
-Featuring many picaresque elements, including depictions of other characters, similar themes and literary devices.

 In cinema

 In 1987 an Italian comedy film written and directed by Mario Monicelli was released under the Italian title I picari.
 It was co-produced with Spain, where it was released as Los alegres pícaros, and internationally as The Rogues.
 Starring Vittorio Gassman, Nino Manfredi, Enrico Montesano, Giuliana De Sio and Giancarlo Giannini, the film is freely inspired by the Spanish novels Lazarillo de Tormes and Guzman de Alfarache.
+The Disney film Aladdin (1992) can be considered a picaresque story.

 In television

-The sixth episode of Season 1 of the Spanish fantasy television series, El ministerio del tiempo (English title: The Ministry of Time), entitled "Tiempo de pícaros" (Time of rascals) focuses on Lázarillo de Tormes as a young boy prior to his adventures in the genre-creating novel that bears his name.
+The sixth episode of Season 1 of the Spanish fantasy television series, El ministerio del tiempo (English title: The Ministry of Time), entitled "Tiempo de pícaros" (Time of rascals) focuses on Lazarillo de Tormes as a young boy prior to his adventures in the genre-creating novel that bears his name.
+The Netflix series Inventing Anna (2022) has been called "somewhat anhedonic post-internet picaresque".